Ethereum (ETH) is currently trading at around $268 following a 15% recovery that has taken ETH from close to its 20-day EMA to where it sits now.

 Looking at the chart above, we can clearly see a couple of interesting things.
 Firstly, the 20-day EMA has crossed the 50-day EMA, which is a very bullish signal.
 Price is also trading well above the 200-day EMA – another bullish signal.

-There is some resistance between the $250-$255 levels – as we’ve seen over the past few days – but when we look at the underlying volume, it may soon become support instead of resistance as price continues to hover around this zone.
-Moreover, there is potentially new support forming around the $230-$240 levels, which would help maintain the price in an ascending trajectory.
+There was some resistance between the $250-$255 levels that has now become support, which I predicted could happen last week.
+Moreover, there is further support forming around the $230-$240 levels, which would help maintain the price in an ascending trajectory.

 At the moment, the correction that occurred earlier this month has seemingly finished, so I now expect ETH to rise again toward $300.
 How long will it take?
 That I cannot say, but looking at the overall panorama, I would argue no longer than one to two weeks.